CFHS code : AS308

 Emeny was born in Newmarket and was the daughter of Thomas and Mary Ann Wallis.
 Thomas Wallis was a coachman, and she grew up at 150 High Street , Newmarket.
 She married John Merry when she was 28 years old.

-Emmy was widowed in 1919, and died a few years later aged 82 years old.
+Emmy was widowed in 1911.
+When she died a few years later she was living at 10 Maid’s Causeway.

 [If you have any further information about this family, please contact us at Friendsofmillroadcemetery@gmail.com]